Introduction to PostgreSQL MOD()

 SELECT MOD('10','0') AS MOD_10_BY_0;

-In the above snapshot, we can see that it is showing an error message in which the data type of the arguments is unknown and not able to cast them to the numeric value implicitly.
+In the above snapshot, we can see that it shows an error message in which the data type of the arguments is unknown and not able to cast them to the numeric value implicitly.

 This is a guide to PostgreSQL MOD().
 Here we discuss how does the MOD() function work in PostgreSQL with respective query examples.
 You may also have a look at the following articles to learn more –